Working with refugee people and their families (CPD27)

 This course will be delivered remotely using Zoom and will not be recorded.

 You will need a device with a microphone and camera together with a suitably fast internet connection.
 Although mobile devices and tablets can be used, we recommend the use of laptop or desktop PC for the best experience.
 Some devices provided by employers may have restrictions in place.
-Please use this test link (https://zoom.us/test) to check your set up before booking (or equivalent for teams).
+Please use the Zoom test link to check your set up before booking (or equivalent for teams).

 You will be sent the necessary login link about a week before the course start date.
-Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.
+Should you have any concerns about the accessibility of remote delivery please contact the CPD courses team via our online form to discuss how we can best help you.

 Drawing on systemic, narrative, psychodynamic and liberation psychology approaches and other theoretical frameworks this course will create a facilitative space for you to examine the complexities of the refugee experience.